Seth Barnes Jun 23, 2009 8:00 PM

 • Or maybe it's the fact that my parents taught me to wait before I eat the marshmallow.

-Frankly, I don’t know – they’re all important.
-But let’s look at this last one.
+Frankly, I don't know - they're all important.
+But let's look at this last one.
 Perhaps the Galatians 5:22 fruit of the Spirit that seems most missing in young people today is self-control.
-Like the kids in the video below, we want to eat the marshmallow now.
+Like the kids in the delayed gratification experiment, we want to eat the marshmallow now.
 And as the accompanying study shows, 100% of kids who master this issue of self-discipline are successful later in life.

 Unfortunately, for whatever reason, parents seem to really struggle in helping their children learn to delay gratification.
 "If it's good, get it now," seems to be the mantra.
 Get in debt, buy it, and enjoy it.
 My parents fought this pernicious philosophy tooth and nail.
 We kids had no choice in the matter - we learned discipline in the Barnes home.